nathimel/signet/README.md

 ## Intro

 "Signaling networks of different kinds are the locus of information transmission and processing at all levels of biological and social organization.
-The study of information processing in signalign networks is a new direction for naturlistic epistemology." -- (Skyrms, 2010: p.
+The study of information processing in signaling networks is a new direction for naturalistic epistemology." -- (Skyrms, 2010: p.
 47)

 ## Summary